MUSA-ANN1/Turkmenistan-s-Medicinal-Plants-app/README.md

 # 🌿 Türkmenistanyň Dermanlyk Ösümlikleri 📚

-An **offline herbal plant reference app** featuring **16 volumes** of "Türkmenistanyň dermanlyk ösümlikleri".
-Multi-language support allows users to explore traditional and scientific knowledge in **Turkmen, English, Russian, Japanese, and Spanish**.
-Perfect for students, researchers, or anyone interested in natural medicine.
+An **exhaustive offline compendium of herbal therapeutics**, comprising **16 volumes** of "Türkmenistanyň dermanlyk ösümlikleri".
+This application facilitates **multilingual exploration** in **Turkmen, English, Russian, Japanese, and Spanish**, providing both scholarly and practical insights into medicinal flora.
+Ideal for students, researchers, and practitioners of natural medicine.

 ![App Screenshot](link_to_screenshot1)
 ![App Screenshot](link_to_screenshot2)